 “I think anybody that maintains a big piece of property realizes that it takes a lot of time and a lot of money to keep things nice,” remarks Thomas.
 “We were kind of in that position, as well, and I got to a point where I thought it’d be nice if it could give us a little bit back if we were able to monetize this beautiful place that we have.”

-Here’s what Thomas and his family have done to monetize their rural property after building a home on it.
+Here’s what Thomas and his family have done to monetize their property after building a home on it.

-When building their place, Thomas and his wife did so with some forethought.
+When building their home, Thomas and his wife did so with some forethought.
 First, they built an in-law suite.
 Then, his wife came up with the idea of converting it into a couples retreat.
 Although at the time, Thomas admits, “I kind of looked at her sideways,” their timing amidst the AirBnB and VRBO craze couldn’t have been better.
 But, Thomas kept asking himself, “Who’s going to come to Milford, Ohio?”
 As it turned, plenty of folks did!
 “Well, I want to tell you something: the property’s what it’s all about.
 The suite’s nice,” says Thomas.

 Thomas quickly discovered that people from the city—sometimes as close as 12 miles away—liked to come out and experience a bit of country living.
-And, it’s the very same lifestyle that Thomas says he and his wife sometimes take for granted as rural land owners.
+And, it’s the very same lifestyle that Thomas says he and his wife sometimes take for granted as rural property owners.

 “It’s actually been a tremendous hit.
 The place is booked all summer and most weekends throughout the year, and it’s been a tremendous source of income,” says Thomas.
 And with that extra income, he and his wife have done several more things to make their property even more desirable.